 First Step charges 0.275% on your investment balance, but there is a minimum fee of $1.25 per month.

 On the other hand, at the time of writing, Spaceship Voyager does not charge any fees for balances below $5,000.
 For balances over $5000, however, the monthly fee will be 0.05% or 0.10%, depending on the investment portfolio you select.

-Also, bear in mind you will likely face management fees.
-This will be charged by the ETF or index fund provider and can vary.
+Also, bear in mind you will likely face ETF management fees which will likely be charged by the ETF or index fund provider and can vary.
 Make sure you read the PDS before investing.

 Spare a thought

 If you are looking to start small and perhaps ease yourself into investing, then micro-investing is an option.
 It can give you a good feel for investing without playing with large sums of money.
 However, before deciding on any investment product, consider the risks involved, make sure you do your research and always thoroughly read the PDS.